Font Size

 Celebrating World Consumer Rights Day

-World Consumer Rights Day is an international day advocated by Consumers International (CI) to promote and commemorate the rights of consumers as first recognized by US President John F. Kennedy on March 15, 1962 (the right to safety, the right to be informed, the right to choose, and the right to be heard).
-This year marks the 40th Anniversary.
+World Consumer Rights Day is an international day advocated by Consumers International (CI) to promote and commemorate the rights of consumers as first recognized by US President John F. Kennedy on March 15, 1962 (the right to safety, the right to information, the right to choose, the right to be heard).

-The theme of this year's World Consumer Rights Day is "Clean Energy Transitions."
+The theme of this year's World Consumer Rights Day is "A Just transition to sustainable lifestyles."

-I wish to send a message here in the hope that this World Consumer Rights Day is an opportunity for all stakeholders to join together in thinking about issues involving consumers.
+I wish to send a message here in the hope that this World Consumer Rights Day is an opportunity for all stakeholders to join together in thinking about issues surrounding consumers.